 (air·line \ -līn \ re·tail·ing \ rē-tā-liŋ )

-Today, many airlines are still limited in their ability to influence travelers and successfully retail across the entire customer journey.
-Siloed data, a lack of customer insights and disparate distribution strategies have left airlines blind to the information and resources necessary to excel as world-class retailers.
+While progress has been made by trailblazers over the last few years, many airlines are still constrained in their ability to influence travelers and retail successfully across the entire customer journey.
+Siloed data, a lack of customer insights and disparate distribution strategies have limited airlines’ access to the information and resources necessary to excel as world-class retailers.

-In this first chapter of our NDC eBook, we look back at the genesis of airline retailing and explore the next frontier – new tools and standards, emerging technologies and inspired approaches to put airlines and their distribution partners ahead in the retailing game.
+In looking back at the genesis of airline retailing and exploring the early years of NDC, we see new tools and standards, emerging technologies and inspired approaches putting airlines and their distribution partners ahead in the retailing game.

 Dynamic 1: Thinking Beyond the Seat

-Most would agree that airline retailing lags behind other industries, but few actually know why.
-Historically, airline retailing revolved around the selling of a single aircraft seat (often viewed by travelers as a commodity).
-Merchandising of this single seat was simple and straightforward – as long as a seat was available on a particular route, at a specific time, an airline made it available for sale.
+Historically, airline retailing revolved around the selling of a single aircraft seat – simple, straightforward merchandising.
+If a seat was available on a particular route at a specific time, an airline made it available for sale.

-The process of making the seat available for sale (referred to as “availability”) was relatively easy, too.
+The seat availability process was relatively easy, too.
 Airlines chose to distribute their product (the seat) via two primary retail channels, either directly to the customer through their own websites and/or indirectly via third parties such as travel agents, online travel agencies and travel management companies.
-Often, this third-party distribution is managed via a global distribution system, or GDS.
+Often, this third-party distribution is managed through a global distribution system, or GDS.

-This two-pronged approach did not fully address the need to personalize offers, and airlines required a more sophisticated approach to how they made products available for sale.
-The expansion of the product catalog, driven by the growing importance of ancillaries as a revenue stream, further complicated this.
-Airlines now have more to sell and need to display and distribute that content in various combinations.
+This two-pronged approach didn’t fully address the need to personalize offers, and airlines required more sophisticated ways to create, distribute and sell more dynamic content.
+The expansion of the product catalog, driven by the growing importance of ancillaries as a revenue stream, added complexity.
+Airlines now not only have more content to sell, but also more content combinations to merchandize in a differentiated way.

 Fares are mainly constructed with no visibility into who is making the request, meaning that the ability to offer the right person the right fare at the right time is nonexistent.
 Past shopping behavior, consumer preferences and the possibility to sell additional products and services are unavailable to the airline, and the airline seat once again becomes a commodity.
 Furthermore, the only real differentiator a traveler sees is price and schedule.
 If we compare this to other retail experiences, we start to see a widening gap.

 Airlines are ready to present the same content and brand differentiation available via their brand.com website across all channels.
-And they are ready to adopt new technology to do so.
+They’re ready to adopt new technology to do so.
 How can airlines and agencies make the shift to better diversify and upsell, giving air travelers the true retailing experience they expect?

 If we return to the complexities of airline retailing, one of the key challenges is the lack of information that airlines have about the person requesting the travel.
 NDC would allow the static process of schedule, fare and availability to move to a question-and-answer-based process.